 The new Code

-The new Code for Completion will become effective on 1 May 2019.
+The latest version of the Code for Completion by Post (the Code) became effective on 1 May 2019.

-If you have any queries or comments about the Code, please send these to email@example.com.
+If you have any queries or comments about the Code, send these to email@example.com.

 Changes to the Code